Vicachu42/vue-assignment-1-e-wallet/e-wallet/README.md

 Vue assignment - E-wallet
 --

+Final commit: I made some design changes using v-mask which makes input into the form easier.
+While I am satisfied with the project, I admit there are some more small fixes that would have elevated the project further.
+If I ever feel inclined I might have a look in the future.

 Fifteenth commit: Form and functionality is finally in place!
 I'm taking a break, then rechecking the code before submitting the assignment.

 Fourteenth commit: I'm still having a bit of problem with adding a new card to the stack, but I've solved the design for the input form.